RyanHansz/ECE-Reporter-Help-Content/docs/prepare-data.markdown

 1. Go to [https://ece-reporter.ctoec.org/](https://ece-reporter.ctoec.org/)
 2. Sign in with your account information
-3. Find and click the batch upload link in the upper right corner
+3. Find and click the file upload link in the navigation bars
+4. Choose your completed data template to upload
+5. Verify which sites you're uploading data for
+6. Your file will be uploaded and checked for any errors
+7. You will see your roster with all of your records uploaded

+---

 ## Verify your data

-## Keep your data up-to-date
+See the [verify your data](/verify) page for ways to make sure your data was entered correctly in ECE Reporter.